Fransver/MysteryBoxGame/README.md

 3. When a user wants to capture the output, he/she can press V or the Arduino-button to send the attempt to the algorithm.
 If the attempt is correct, the number will be shown in the empy code-list, showing in the feed.
 If it is not correct, a text will be shown that it is not what we are looking for.
 4. If a player cracks all the numbers of the asked code, the game will be over and will be celebrated by a success message.
 When the code isn't cracked Within the given time, a fail-screen will appear with the option to try again.

+### Advice on Software System: Python

+## Intro
+Within this project I used Python in combination with multiple libraries and modules to create a object-detection-game.
+At the start of this project I didn't know much about Python and certainly not about the used modules.
+At this point I think I can provide useful advice about the usage of these libraries and modules to create your own detection-game!

+## Python
+The project is build in Python.
+The reason why I used is that I read online that Python is very flexible for importing other libraries and is widely used for A.I. and Machine Learning applications.
+After completing my project I certainly can confirm this claim.
+It took some time to switch from a static language like Java to a interpreted language as Python is.
+But the switch took way less time than I predicted at first.
+When I started building the hand-detector, importing "Mediapipe" was easy.
+Within my IDE you only have to import the name en Python (on Pycharm) does the rest of the work.
+What I really liked about Python was the interpretation-power at compiling time.
+It knows what you mean, without having to specify.
+The indentation of Python is something that I liked less (however I think it is something where you can easily adapt to).
+In Java, curly brackets are used for beginning and endings.
+I struggled with the correct indentation at first and lost valuable hours before I understood the concept.

+## Modules and Libraries

 ### CI/CD

 Within my project I wanted to learn more about Continious Integration and deployment and its strengths.
 I knew nothing about these concepts but studied the sources here on Git, together with a project-colleague.
 Together we tried to figure out wat CI/CD is and how it can benefit our project.
 The main source that I used for the research was [GITLAB CI/CD](https://docs.gitlab.com/ee/ci/).
 This source provided everything from the basics to project specific tutorials and tips.
 Also, the tutorial video wihtin the gitlab-section helped me understand the different concepts of building CI/CD pipelines.
 In my own code repository, these where the main steps for completing a working CI/CD-pipeline: